ID91-DEV/mp4toshell/README.md

 # mp4toshell
-Create mp4 payload to reverse shell in linux
+Create mp4 payload to reverse shell on linux

 This exploit work using vulnerability code exexution on file manager, when a user extract the payload using affected file manager the *.deskop file will converted as *.mp4 and useing an video thumbnail.